Physical distancing (between adults in the setting, including parents at drop-off and pick-up times)

 Physical distancing between adults remains a fundamental protective measure that should apply at all times.
 Individual physical distancing applies to staff, parents and carers (and any other adults who may attend the setting), older siblings and any external contractors or delivery people.
 It is essential that all these groups are taken into consideration.

-All staff rooms, canteens, bases and offices should be reconfigured to ensure the physical distancing rule of 2 metres is able to be maintained.
+All staff rooms, canteens, bases and offices should be reconfigured to ensure the physical distancing rule is able to be maintained.
 Where there is not sufficient space to support distancing, for example in staff rooms, offices or work areas, risk assessments should be carried out, and consideration should be given to measures to minimise risk.
-These measures could include limiting the number of adults in any one space at any one time, staggering staff breaks, creating additional staff work or welfare areas, use of rotas to manage access to spaces, etc. These useful mitigations could also be considered even where space allows for 2 metres physical distancing.
+These measures could include limiting the number of adults in any one space at any one time, staggering staff breaks, creating additional staff work or welfare areas, use of rotas to manage access to spaces, etc. These useful mitigations could also be considered even where space allows for physical distancing.

 Learning from outbreaks across a range of sectors suggests that lapses in adherence to physical distancing can occur when staff take breaks from work and mix with colleagues outside or in staff rooms and other social areas.
 Staff should be reminded that the requirement to physically distance applies at all times, including during breaks and before and after sessions and traveling to and from the setting.
-The only exception to this is for staff who live in the same household, have formed an extended household in accordance with the guidance, or where there are health and safety reasons why staff have to come within 2 metres of each other.
+The only exception to this is for staff who live in the same household, have formed an extended household in accordance with the guidance, or where there are health and safety reasons why staff have to come within the required physical distance of each other.